john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 The comprehensive evaluation approach uncovered that **99.17% success rate with controlled variance patterns** demonstrates production-ready reliability, while individual component analysis revealed that SQL generation and review steps consume 83% of processing time with **coefficients of variation ranging from 29.7% to 43.2%**.
 The statistical foundation provided by 240-execution datasets enables confident performance predictions and evidence-based optimization decisions.

 Without quantitative robustness evaluation, critical insights about **system consistency, failure patterns, and performance variance** would remain undetected until production deployment.
 The evaluation framework identified **5 questions with exceptional consistency (CV < 10%)** and **3 questions requiring optimization attention (CV > 35%)**, enabling targeted improvement efforts.
 The lesson emphasizes that AI-powered systems require continuous monitoring with statistical robustness analysis, automated evaluation pipelines, and variance-aware performance metrics.
 For AI systems intended for business-critical applications, comprehensive evaluation frameworks with multi-run testing protocols are essential components that ensure reliability, consistency, and user satisfaction at enterprise scale.

+#### Lesson 4: Query Ambiguity Detection and Clarification Workflows Are Critical for Production AI Systems

+The identification of **Question 19 as a high-variance outlier** (42.2% SQL accuracy CV, 44.1% latency CV) revealed that **natural language ambiguity represents a fundamental challenge** requiring proactive system design rather than reactive optimization.
+The lesson learned is that AI-powered database interfaces must implement **ambiguity detection mechanisms** and **structured clarification workflows** as core system components, not optional features.

+The robustness evaluation demonstrated that **ambiguous queries create cascading effects**: inconsistent SQL interpretation leads to varying result sets, which triggers different chart type selections, ultimately resulting in both accuracy and timing unpredictability.
+Traditional single-run evaluations would classify such queries as "functional but suboptimal," masking the underlying reliability issues that become apparent only through statistical variance analysis.

+The **three-tier classification system** (CV < 10%, 10-25%, ≥25%) provides a **data-driven framework** for implementing intelligent query routing.
+Questions with high coefficient of variation should trigger **mandatory clarification dialogues** before processing, while consistent questions proceed directly to analysis.
+This approach optimizes user experience by minimizing unnecessary interaction for clear queries while ensuring accuracy for ambiguous ones.

+The lesson extends beyond technical implementation: **user experience design for AI systems** must account for the probabilistic nature of language model interpretation.
+Instead of attempting to handle all ambiguity through improved AI training, successful production systems should embrace **collaborative human-AI interaction** where the system recognizes its limitations and requests clarification.
+This approach leads to more reliable outcomes, user trust, and system scalability compared to attempting to resolve all ambiguity autonomously.